cmt015/auction_database_sql/README.md

 # auction_database_sql
-A project I worked on for Database Systems class.
-Designed, Implemented and Queried a database for an auction house in SQL.
+Project for Database Systems class.
+The project requires one to design and create a database for an imaginary client, with at least 10 entities and 20 relations.
+Project requirements include:
+* Identify requirements and constraints for the database
+* Design an ER Model and Relational Model for the database
+* Create a Data Dictionary for the database
+* Create, populate, and query the database in SQL